 - Night-time access (including PAEs),

 - Firewood collecting,

 - Motorbike riding

-- · And Poaching.
+- Un-permitted hunting and carriage of firearms.

 4. Forest Security and Process for Non-Compliance

 Permits for access are managed by both OFO employees and OFO Security Contractors depending on the type of access being requested.
 Forest Security Contractors are used to ensure that the forests are safe for all permitted visitors and to safeguard the forests and forestry contractor's property located in OFO forests.